Dejulia489/WindowsServiceManager/README.md

 Windows Service Manager - Installs and deploys a windows service or [TopShelf](https://github.com/Topshelf/Topshelf) service on a target machine or a deployment group target.

-1. Locates the service by the **Service Name**
+1. Locates the service by the **Service Name**.
-2. Stops the service
+2. Stops the service.
-3. If **Stop Process** is selected and the **Timeout** is reached, the process of the service will be stopped.
+3. If **Stop process** is selected and the **Timeout** is reached, the process of the service will be stopped.
-4. If **Clean Install** is selected, removes all files in the parent directory of the .exe file
+4. If **Clean binary install** is selected, removes all files in the parent directory of the .exe file.
-5. Starts the service
+5. If **Recreate service** is selected, deletes the service and recreates it.
+6. Starts the service.

 ## Install and Run